-In line with the Government’s Return to Work Safely Protocol managers must do a comprehensive review of their current systems to help prevent the spread of COVID-19.
+In line with the revised Government’s Work Safely Protocol managers must complete a comprehensive review of their current systems to help prevent the spread of COVID-19.

 - Update existing safety statements